 4. You're Not Your True Self

 An important sign that you're settling is that you're not your authentic self when you're with your partner.
-For example, if you're faking interests in pastimes and activities, lying about your past, or feeling as though you're playing a role when you're around him or her, it's apparent that you're choosing to settle rather than finding a mate who appreciates the real you.
-Being your true self is at the heart of any long-lasting, successful, meaningful, and healthy relationship, but if you're afraid to express your true thoughts and feelings and don't want to reveal things about yourself to your partner, you should look for a new relationship with someone who will get to know, appreciate, and love the real you.
+For example, if you're faking interests in pastimes and activities, lying about your past, or feeling as though you're playing a role when you're around him or her, then you're choosing to settle rather than finding a mate who appreciates the real you.
+Being your true self is at the heart of any long-lasting, successful, meaningful, and healthy relationship, but if you're afraid to express your true thoughts and feelings and don't feel like you can reveal things about yourself to your partner, you should look for a new relationship with someone who's willing to get to know, appreciate, and love the real you.